mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 start something with it.
-I don’t think I would ever suggest using a similar font to a client in a real-world situation, so this project was the perfect opportunity to experiment with it. the point when things became interesting.
-I started to combine the font with beautiful cloud illustrations, and soft and warm color tones and kept the balance with Circular Std font which is a wonderful quality font with strong geometric types.
+I don’t think I would ever suggest using a similar font to a client in a real-world situation, so this project was the perfect opportunity to experiment with it.

+Here things became interesting: I started to combine the font with beautiful cloud illustrations, and soft and warm color tones and kept the balance with Circular Std font which is a wonderful quality font with strong geometric types.